The Louvre Conservation Center

 The building will cover approximately 18,500 m² of floor space, with 9,600 m² reserved for storage and 1,700 m² for studying and treating artworks.
 It was designed by the British architecture firm Rogers Stirk Harbour + Partners, the consortium’s representative, in collaboration with the French firm Mutabilis Paysage (landscape architects), Egis Bâtiments Nord (technical consultancy), Inddigo SAS (environmental consultancy), and VPEAS SAS (economists).
 The consortium designed a landscape building with a slightly sloped roof, fully covered with vegetation.
 It combines light-filled spaces for people to work in and move artworks, and cutting-edge technology to guarantee stable climatic conditions for the proper conservation of the Louvre’s collections.

-The operating costs for the new facility will be entirely covered by the Louvre, thanks to a portion of the interest earned from the Louvre Endowment Fund, which will ensure sustainable long-term financing.
+Operating costs of the center will be entirely covered by the Louvre, thanks to a portion of the interest earned from the Louvre Endowment Fund, which provides steady and sustainable revenues.

 One of Europe's biggest research facilities